 Keyloggers are ubiquitous components of a virus or malicious software that are capable of recording keystrokes generated by an infected keyboard while ATM skimmers are card readers that collect card numbers, PINs, etc. through assembled attachments that resemble parts of the ATM.
 Cybercrooks use such tools and software programs to steal information with hopes to make easy money.

 Our clients engage XVigil in the process of identifying such criminal activities that may pose a threat to their operations and the safety of their customers.

 CloudSEK tunes XVigil to monitor social media, surface web pages, dark web, discussion forums, and messengers such as Telegram.
-XVigil’s crawlers scours these sources to detect the instances of fake customer care numbers and the associated details, relevant data dumps that contains leaked customer data.
-XVigil’s AI powered engine processes raw data to discard duplicates and false positives.
+XVigil’s crawlers scour these sources to detect the instances of fake customer care numbers and the associated details, relevant data dumps that contain leaked customer data.
+XVigil’s AI-powered engine processes raw data to discard duplicates and false positives.
 The threats are then analyzed, rated based on the threat levels, and taken down promptly, to ensure users are not affected.

 Banks and other financial institutions are built on the trust that businesses and consumers have in it.
 With XVigil, clients from this sector are able to detect the presence of fake customer care numbers, leaked data pertaining to the institution and/ or its customers across web sources including social media and the deep web.
 In such situations, time is of the essence.
 So, with XVigil’s AI-powered engine, they receive real-time alerts, giving such institutions enough time to take action before the risk can manifest as an incident.